smurp/prefixes-form/README.md

 <prefixes-form empty></prefixes-form>
 ```

 No prefixes are pre-loaded.
-Users add all prefixes manually.
+Users add all prefixes manually or programmatically.

-#### 3. Declarative Mode (Custom Prefix Set)
+### 3. Declarative Mode (Custom Prefix Set)

 Pre-configure with specific prefixes using `<prefix-entry>` elements: